alldevic/django-react-admin/README.md

 # Django with react-admin

-Project for test react-admin integration with DJANO, DRF, Guardian, JWT auth
+Project for test react-admin integration with Django, DRF, Guardian, JWT auth

 ## Using